 Titama hit him in the top of the skull and the skin split open.
 Blood sprayed out of the wound as Muturangi went boneless and tumbled to the floor.
 Titama raised the Patu Onewa again.
-The smooth and heavy club came down over and over with bone-breaking power and precision, cracking Muturangi’s skull open like an oyster and turning his brains to jelly.
+The smooth, heavy club came down over and over with bone-breaking power and precision, cracking Muturangi’s skull open like an oyster and turning his brains to jelly.

 Carrying the handgun, Titama left Muturangi’s office and wandered back toward the massive function room.
 Two figures were waiting for her.
 Fat and thin, both half-hidden in the shadows, were Skux and Riotgrrrl.
 Both were bruised but had recovered consciousness from their earlier beating.
-Riotgrrrl was carrying her pair of batons again.
+Riotgrrrl was carrying her pair of batons.
 Skux had picked up a club, nothing fancy like the Patu Onewa Titama had just used but a plain metal baseball bat.

 “Where’s Muturangi?
 We heard the shot, you shoot him?”
 Riotgrrrl said.

 “Dead, you want to join him?”
 Titama said.

 Riotgrrrl screamed, running at Titama.
 Her two batons were drawn back, ready to sweep around and batter.
 Titama lifted the handgun and fired almost offhandedly.
 The bullet punched Riotgrrrl in the chest and threw her backward.
 Batons flying from her hands, Riotgrrrl dropped.
 Skux was standing in the same spot, stunned and maybe a little concussed as Titama moved the gun toward him.
 She fired and the second shot cut Skux down as well.
 He fell over, blood streaming from the side of his head.
 Titama let her arm fall to her side, the 3D printed gun’s thick barrel smoking.